-With stays in several Croatian regions, I’m happy to announce that Croatia is a pretty dog-friendly place.
-Not as dog-lovin as Western Europe, but much more friendly than the US.
+After all that travel, I’m happy to say that Croatia is a pretty dog-friendly place.
+Not as dog-lovin as some of Western Europe, but much more dog-friendly than the US.

-First, I’m happy to report that finding a dog-friendly rental in Split, Croatia is incredibly easy.
+Finding dog-friendly rentals in Split, Zagreb, Dubrovnik, Plitvice Lakes, and pretty much everywhere else I’ve done has been incredibly easy.
 Almost every single apartment I wrote to either already accepted dogs or was willing to make an exception for a small, well behaved dog.
-We settled on a lovely, pet-friendly apartment near Diocletian’s Palace, but had about 10 options to choose from, all well-located and beautiful.

 I’m also happy to report that Croatians seem to be a dog-loving people.
 The Split Riva (the walkway along the harbor) is constantly full of people walking their dogs.
-And the big, beautiful park just south of Rovinj was also full of dog-walkers.
-People were very friendly and often came over to say hi to Luna while we were exploring.
+The big, beautiful park just south of Rovinj was also full of dog-walkers.
+Zagreb’s Maksimir Park is dog central.
+And people are friendly and often come to say hi to Luna wherever we are hanging out.

 Ignoring the signs made me nervous, but it seems to be a cultural norm and I eventually gave in with no ill consequences.